 Project delivery time: 2 months

-By nature of the engagement, the project was underway at the time of my assisting.
-'Discovery' per se had already taken place between the agency and their client.
-I got up to speed by speaking with the agencies Creative Director before he headed off to gather requirements, on-the-fly, from the client.
+The redesign project was underway at the time of OldWorld coming on board.
+'Discovery' per se had already taken place between The Bio Agency and their client.
+I got up to speed by speaking with The Bio Agency's Creative Director.

-The requirement for a mobile site later emerged - effectively meaning reverse engineering the 'new' visual designs the agency had already completed in order to create this mobile, not responsive, version of the site.
+The requirement for a mobile site also later emerged - effectively meaning reverse engineering the 'new' visual designs to create the mobile (not responsive) version of the site.

 The client (and therefore agency) were happy with the redesigned segments of their site.

-The mentoring of apprentice UX designers was the greater win as I was able to give insight to my working practice, including the 'why', and to shed light on better ways of working than they were being exposed to at the agency.
+The mentoring of apprentice UX designers was the greater win as I was able to provide insight to a UX working practice, including the 'why', and to shed light on best-practice ways of working.

-As a knowledge and skills-based contractor, it's not often I get to mentor newer or younger UX practitioners and so this was a bonus of this engagement.
-A rediscovered joy in sharing knowledge and lending keen design insight, as well as the rationale behind design decisions to those eager to learn.
+As a knowledge and skills-based contractor rather than in-house employee, it's not often I get to mentor newer or younger UX practitioners and so this was a bonus of this engagement.
+It was a joy to share knowledge and lend keen design insight, as well as rationale behind design decisions to those eager to learn.

-This project experience re-enforced, in me, the need for a UX-lead design approach to any product design project.
-I was also reminded that this isn't always the case despite best intentions.
+This project experience re-enforces the need for a UX-led design approach in any product design project.
+I was also reminded that this isn't always possible, despite best intentions.